mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 # Descriptors and Resources
 This document will store various knowledge items and articles about the MDE Ed-Fi ODS/API, especially with respect to Minnesota extensions and customizations that differ from the Core Ed-Fi Data Standard and ODS/API.

+## Descriptors
+Sections below will have additional information about various descriptors.

-## Naming Pattern for Extension Descriptors
+### Naming Pattern for Extension Descriptors
 When MDE extends a pre-existing Ed-Fi descriptor for the MN extension, it may rename the implementation of that descriptor when additional context clarifies the intended use of the descriptor.
 For example, the [core Ed-Fi descriptor](https://api.ed-fi.org/v3.4.0/docs/index.html?urls.primaryName=Descriptors#/levelOfEducationDescriptors) ```levelOfEducationDescriptors``` is implemented as ```highestCompletedLevelOfEducationDescriptor``` within the "parents" resource (the namespace remains ```uri://education.mn.gov/LevelOfEducationDescriptor```).
 This can be visualized in the example value for the "parents" resource:

 ```javascript